WallStSmart

 How does ERIE's valuation compare to its history?

-On P/E, ERIE currently sits in the 4th percentile of its own 5Y range.
-That is historically cheap relative to where it has traded over the period.
+On P/E, ERIE sits in the 17th percentile of its own 5Y range, historically cheap relative to where it has traded.
+A low percentile means today's multiple is near the bottom of its historical band.

 What is ERIE's Smart Value Score?